ClickCease

 How can technology help with progress notes?

-AI-powered tools like AutoNotes can streamline the documentation process, ensuring notes are generated quickly and are HIPAA compliant.
+AI-powered tools like AutoNotes can expedite the documentation process, ensuring notes are generated quickly and are HIPAA compliant.

 What is the difference between progress notes and session notes?